 Amphawa is in the province of Samut Songkhram, southwest of Bangkok, Thailand.
 While it is small in land area, it has abundant agricultural crops and marine life, being beside the Mae Klong river.
 From Bangkok to Amphawa, it is only about 90 kilometers which take around an hour and thirty minutes drive.

-In a capsule, Amphawa has a rich tradition of the Thai People with lots of Thai history, culture, folkways, community life and a sustainable ecosystem.
+In a capsule, the region of Amphawa Thailand has a rich tradition of the Thai People, with lots of Thai history, culture, folkways, community life, and a sustainable ecosystem.

 Amphawa – The Village of Elephants

 Amphawa was originally called Bang Chang, a Thai term for “village of elephants” Its history as a settlement, beside the waters, stretches far into the late Ayutthaya period, in the middle of 17th century during the rule of the monarch Prasat Thong.
 The literal meaning of Amphawa is “mango grove” referring to a site in the life of the Lord Buddha.
 That region has a seashore, mangrove forests, orchards, and if you visit there you’ll see the municipality’s symbol showing an elephant in a mango grove.
 Of course, there is the famous Amphawa floating market which is very popular among tourists with its charmingly authentic way it goes

 Amphawa Thailand has a rich fabric history and unique cultural sites as well as a sustainable ecosystem that provides a wealth of values as a tourist destination in Thailand.

 King Buddhalertla Naphalai

 King Buddhalertla Naphalai was the second monarch of the Rattanakosin Kingdom which is the present kingdom in Thailand.
 He was born in Amphawa in the 18th century.
 He was the Thai monarch Rama II with the popular title of Buddhalertla Naphala.

 The Memorial Park